Blog

 }

-And in the program class we register our service and his implementation, like this:
+And in the program class we register our service and its implementation, like this:

 builder.Services.AddSingleton<IWeatherService, WeatherService>();

 How can we now add some monitoring to our app?
-We could add some measures in our service but it has nothing to do there, and if we do this we should add a mechanism to allow us to disable it if we want so it becomes complex and invasive.
-This is where Scrutor comes: this package allows us to add a decorator to our WeatherForecastService which will take the responsability of the measuring stuff and only this, so our service won't have to change, it won't even know that he's measured!
+We could add some measurements in our service but they have nothing to do there, and if we do this we should add a mechanism to allow us to disable it if we want, so it becomes complex and invasive.
+This is where Scrutor comes in: this package allows us to add a decorator to our WeatherForecastService which will take the responsibility of the measuring stuff and only this, so our service won't have to change, it won't even know that it's being measured!

 How to do this?
 It's pretty simple.